Exercise and Nutrition Sciences

 Prerequisite: EXER 302.
 Analysis of physiological effects of exercise on the elderly.
 Exercise programs adaptable for use by persons working with elderly.
 Three hours lecture.
 (Formerly 5550:300)

-EXER:302 Physiology of Exercise (3 Credits)
+EXER 302 Physiology of Exercise (3 Units)

 Prerequisites: [BIOL:200, BIOL:201, BIOL:202, and BIOL:203] or [ANAT:206, ANAT:207, ANAT:210, and ANAT:211] and admission to an exercise science major.
 Course will present basic and applied science that describes, explains and uses the body's response to exercise and adaptation to exercise training.
 Course includes lecture and laboratory.
 (Formerly 5550:302)

-EXER:305 Clinical Experience I (2 Credits)
+EXER 305 Clinical Experience I (2 Units)

 Prerequisite: Permission.
 Improves the student's psychomotor skills in the following domains of athletic training: injury prevention, injury recognition/evaluation and management, therapeutic exercise and rehabilitation.
 (Formerly 5550:305)

-EXER:327 Exercise Leadership (3 Credits)
+EXER 327 Exercise Leadership (3 Units)

 Prerequisite: EXER 302.
 Students learn principles of teaching safe and effective exercises designed to enhance physical fitness.
 Course will assist students in preparing for a group exercise certification.
 (Formerly 5550:327)

-EXER:330 Exercise and Weight Control (3 Credits)
+EXER 330 Exercise and Weight Control (3 Units)

 Prerequisite: EXER:302.
 This course will provide an overview of the epidemiology, pathophysiology, disease implications, underlying etiologic factors and preventive and therapeutic interventions for obesity.
 The course will introduce different theories and treatments of obesity, assessment of obesity, dietary habits, and physical activity interventions.
 Students will examine the importance of healthy weight management through physical activity and diet across the lifespan.
 An overview of eating disorders and nutritional ergogenic aids will be presented.
 Course will also include an overview of the role of the exercise physiologist in diagnosis and treatment of weight management.
 (Formerly 5550:330)